cody1213/static-dev-boilerplate/README.md

     npm install -g grunt-cli less jade

 3. I use autoenv and nvm to manage the version of Node in use for different projects.
+More info at:

     https://github.com/creationix/nvm
     https://github.com/kennethreitz/autoenv

+4. For PHP, you'll need PHP installed locally.
+Make sure you can run commands with just

+    php-cgi /path/to/script.php

+It works by just running the script from the command line and getting the stdout.
+It supports GET totally and POST with a bit of a hack.
+It basically passes a GET variable with all the POST data and inserts a line at the top of the PHP script:

+    <?php $_POST = $_GET['_POST']; ?>

+By default, only scripts in the www/php/ folder with a .php extension will be treated as PHP scripts.

 ###Installation###